 Pending charges and arrests can show up on background checks but there are various reasons why they may not.
 In this article, we explained this is a lot of detail and also suggested some way to check what will and will not show up on your background check.

 The main recommendation is to run a background check on yourself to see what it shows.
-We have recommended three excellent sites to do this on and also given you some general tips about background checks and what they can show.
+We have recommended two excellent sites to do this on and also given you some general tips about background checks and what they can show.

 Have you ever had a background check run on you which showed some pending charges or arrest data?
 How did you deal with the situation?
 Do you have advice or pointers for our readers?
 It is always helpful to hear real-life experiences especially if they can offer some advice not included in this article, so please do share your thoughts and experiences with us using the comment box below.